 - Is almost sure to be Stealth Parody or lyrical Mind Screw.
 At this point, the lyrics do everything they ever can to make the listener feel shocked, offended and disgusted, to the point where it's impossible to take seriously and is blatantly created for the purposes of satire.

-Notes:Just as people provide YouTube links for examples of the aforementioned sister trope, for this trope people ought to provide examples of lyrics from the songs in question which illustrate the tone of the lyrics.
+Notes:Just as people provide YouTube links for examples of the aforementioned sister sliding scale, for this one people ought to provide examples of lyrics from the songs in question which illustrate the tone of the lyrics.

 The Mohs scales for musical hardness and lyrical hardness could be cross-referenced for extra value and impact.

 Note, of course, that lower levels of hardness are not necessarily bad.
 Playing songs with a lot of violence and swears is downright inappropriate in many settings.
-Higher levels aren't necessarily bad either, especially since there is potential for satire and lower levels are Tastes Like Diabetes to some.
+Higher levels aren't necessarily bad either, especially since there is potential for satire and lower levels can be unappealing in their own right to some.

 Also note that this scale applies to lyrical content, and not the content of a music video.